SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Burst of Disharmony

 At 11th level, you gain the ability to cause an eruption of accumulated negative energy.
 You can increase the damage by spending Ki points.
-Each point you spend, to a maximum of your Proficiency bonus, increases the damage by 1d6.
+Each point you spend, to a maximum of your proficiency bonus, increases the damage by 1d6.

 ## Level 17